Degree: Bachelor of Science in Engineering (BSE)

 Concentration Requirements

-Majors in Biomedical Engineering choose a specialization track, with track-specific courses.
+Majors in Biomedical Engineering choose a concentration, with specific courses.

 ECSE 245 | Electronic Circuits | 4 |